screwdriver-cd/screwdriver/design/pipeline-stage.md

 `pipelines/:id/stages`

-The stage from the particular event of a given pipeline
+The stage from the particular event of a given pipeline:

 `pipelines/:id/events/:eventId/stages`